dotX-Automation/dua-utils/src/dua_app_management/README.md

 Can be used by any ROS 2 standalone application but also by component managers, and allows to define custom behaviours upon process termination.

-This also adds support for initialization of custom ROS 2 contexts, and uses `sigaction` to manage handlers.
+This also adds support for initialization of custom ROS 2 contexts, uses `sigaction` to manage handlers.
+You can also provide a pointer to an `rclcpp::Executor` to be canceled when any of the traced signal is received, or not provide it and manage it inside one of your custom handlers.

 This module is made of a single header only: `signal_handler.hpp`, so to access its functions you just need to include that.